tyrostone/tyrostone.github.io/_posts/2016-03-07-automate-free-ebooks-with-go.markdown

 checkError(err)
 {% endhighlight %}

-Using that connection, I then needed to create a new STMP client (using that TLS connection)...
+Using that connection, I then needed to create a new SMTP client (using that TLS connection)...
 {% highlight go %}
 c, err := smtp.NewClient(conn, host)
 checkError(err)